JarodStephenson/LIS4370-Final_Project/README.md

 The final function is boston_corr() which performs correlation analysis and ranks the correlation of all the variables in the Boston Housing Dataset in descending order of statistical significance against 'medv'.

-Link to my blog on this project: https://wordpress.com/view/lis4370rprogramming.wordpress.com
+Link to my blog for this project: https://wordpress.com/view/lis4370rprogramming.wordpress.com